rozbb/draft-waict-transparency/draft-waict-transparency.md

 In addition, we have `.well-known` endpoints without versions, and the version of the Enrollment Server request being encoded in JSON rather than the MIME type.
 This doesn't feel super cohesive.

-### Checkpoint location is undefined
+### Checkpoint and committed integrity policy locations are not defined

-It’s not clear where the website should put its checkpoint when serving user requests.
-It should be in a standardized place so browsers know where to look for it.
-Maybe in a CSP header, maybe in a `<script>` tag with `name="integrity-page-manifest"`, as currently proposed in the WAICT integrity doc.
+When serving user requests, it’s not clear where the Site should put its checkpoint or the integrity policy committed to by the checkpoint, or the timestamp.
+They should be in a standardized place so browsers know where to look for it.
+This is further complicated by the fact that the committed integrity policy may just be a subset of the the full set of CSP headers, so the User can't just use the full set of CSP headers as the committed integrity policy.

 ### Forking a Log by picking different Witnesses